 Watson concluded that the amendment could still be ratified, because Congress had never stipulated a time limit for states to consider it for ratification.
 Watson’s professor gave him a C for the paper, calling the whole idea a “dead letter” issue and saying it would never become part of the Constitution.
 “The professor gave me a C on the paper.
 When I protested she said I had not convinced her the amendment was still pending,” Watson told USA Today back in 1992.

 Undeterred, Watson started a self-financed campaign to get the amendment ratified.
 He wrote letters to state officials, and the amendment was ratified in Maine in 1983 and Colorado in 1984.
-The story appeared a magazine called State Legislatures, and an official from Wyoming, reading the magazine, confirmed his state had ratified the amendment, too, six years earlier.
+The story appeared in a magazine called State Legislatures and an official from Wyoming, reading the magazine, confirmed that his state had ratified the amendment, too, six years earlier.

-The proposed amendment and its supporters tapped into general public anger about Congressional pay raises.
-Five more states ratified it in 1985, as legal experts pondered if the entire process was valid.
+The proposed amendment and its supporters tapped into general public anger about congressional pay raises.
+Five more states ratified it in 1985, as legal experts pondered whether the entire process was valid.

-One issue was a Supreme Court case from 1921 called Dillon v.
+One issue with the process was a Supreme Court case from 1921 called Dillon v.
 Gloss.
-In that case, the Court in a unanimous decision said that when “amendments are to be proposed, the reasonable implication being that when proposed they are to be considered and disposed of presently.”
-However, the Court didn’t require Congress to put an expiration date on amendments to be ratified by the states; it only confirmed the power of Congress to do so.
+In that case, the Court in a unanimous decision said that when “amendments are . . . proposed, the reasonable implication [is] that when proposed they are to be considered and disposed of presently.”
+However, the Court didn’t explicitly require Congress to put an expiration date on amendments to be ratified by the states.

-In 1992, two states raced to be the 38th state to sign off on the 27th Amendment, making it a law.
+In 1992, two states raced to be the 38th state to sign off on the 27th Amendment, making it part of the Constitution.
 Alabama beat New Jersey to the punch on May 7, 1992, but New Jersey quickly voted for ratification, too.

-The ratification, said Bernstein, caught Congress by surprise, with some key leaders questioning the legality of the ratification approach.
-However, the Archivist of the United States certified the amendment as ratified under Article V of the Constitution, and published it in the federal register.
+The ratification, said Bernstein, caught Congress by surprise, with some key leaders still questioning the legality of the ratification approach.
+However, the Archivist of the United States certified the amendment as ratified under Article V of the Constitution, and published it in the Federal Register.
 And Congress voiced its support of the amendment in a near unanimous vote.

-Critics were quick to point out that withholding pay, even temporarily, would “vary” the compensation for Congress members, and in their opinion, presented a direct violation of the 27th Amendment.
+Critics were quick to point out that withholding pay, even temporarily, would “vary” the compensation for members of Congress, and in their opinion, would present a direct violation of the 27th Amendment.
 Eventually, a short-term budget compromise was reached and the bill’s validity under the 27th Amendment was never tested.